RSS

 The idea is, that we want to add a single form field as well as attach a single behavior to our model.

-That’s why a behaviour in combination with a helper does the trick perfectly.
+This is why a behavior in combination with a helper does the trick perfectly.

 Helper usage (in the view):